tomverbeure/cxxrtl_eval/README.md

 There's also no standard Yosys recipe yet for best results: I just played around to come up with what ran fastest on my test design, which is a VexRiscv CPU with some RAM and some LEDs that are toggling.

-Still, the simulation time is only 2.4x the simulation time of a single threaded Verilator simulation, which has seen 20 years of optimizations.
+Still, the simulation time is around 5x the simulation time of a single threaded Verilator simulation, which has seen 20 years of optimizations.

 It's going to be fun to play with this.